What are B-cells?

 Why test B-cells?

 Testing your B-cell count helps determine if your immune system is properly balanced.
 This test is vital for people experiencing frequent infections or unexplained fatigue.
-Athletes and high-stress individuals should be extra attentive as overtraining can suppress these cells.
+Athletes, high-stress individuals, and those recovering from illness should be extra attentive, as intense physical demand and elevated cortisol can suppress immune cell production.
 Deviations in B-cell levels often happen before physical symptoms of immune deficiency or overactivity appear.

 High B-cells counts: what does it mean?